A property appraiser can make a difference in your divorce.

 - It helps set the price that one spouse must pay to buy the other’s equity interest;

 - It helps the parties and the court to know how to divide other marital assets to ensure a fair division.

 Shapiro Family Law Can Guide You Through the Property Valuation and Division Process in Denver or Elsewhere in Colorado

-Call us today at 303-695-0200 to learn more about our divorce, property division, and family law services.
+Call us today at 303-695-0200 to learn more about our divorce, property division, and mediation services.